 |Connectivity:||HSPA, LTE, NFC, Bluetooth 5.0|

 The ROG Phone II will be a love or hate thing, I imagine.
 Anyone who wants to buy it and use it permanently will certainly see the smartphone primarily as a gaming and entertainment device.
-The possibility to make phone calls and send SMS is just a nice feature.
+The possibility to make phone calls and send SMS and use WhatsApp and Facebook is just a nice feature.
 Thanks to the extensive accessories such as gamepads, active coolers, a docking station and a second display, the ROG Phone II can be upgraded to a potent gaming unit.
-If you need all of this and spend a lot of time with AAA mobile games, you should buy the ROG Phone II.
+If you need all of this and spend a lot of time with AAA mobile games, and maybe even want to report on these games via YouTube Livestream or Twitch, you should buy the ROG Phone II.